tylerwillis/super-tortoise/content/pages/posts/skilled-optimism.md

 ## How to build the beliefs

 You can build this muscle from almost any starting point, it just requires breaking a big goal into small-enough goals that your feedback loop is quick and positive enough to continue motivating you.
-This is hard.
+This is a little bit like level-design in a video game: where you try to match the level's difficulty to the skill that the player has at that exact time: making it hard enough to be challenging, but not so hard that it's demotivating.
+Finding the ideal balance on that is hard.
 Great teachers or coaches can help by using their experience to help us set achievable goals and connect them to a bigger outcome, but great teachers and coaches are rare.
-I learned specific skills from people along the journey, but I wasn't lucky enough to find a good teacher or coach that could show me the right milestones.
+I've had a few big goals in my life (still do) and I've gotten lots of help from people along the journey, but I wasn't lucky enough to find a good teacher or coach that could break this down for me.
+Sometimes I bit off more than I could chew.

 I was lucky in another area: I was born with a very obsessive personality.
-That

-Curiousity and obsession are great hacks.
+Obsession is a great hack.
 They reframe the goal from accomplishment to learning, which allows for a much faster and more positive loop.

 ## ---